 Moro Rock / Crescent Meadow Road

 This road generally opens by the Wednesday before Memorial Day in late May and closes when it becomes impassable due to snow.
 In heavy snow years, the road may open later than usual.
 When the road is closed, it becomes a ski trail.
-In summer when the free park shuttles are running (usually from late May to mid-September), the road closes to private vehicles on weekends and holidays from 9:00 am through the late afternoon.
+In summer when the free park shuttles are running (usually from late May to early September), the road closes to private vehicles on weekends and holidays from morning through late afternoon.
 You can park at Giant Forest Museum or any other shuttle stop and ride the free park shuttle along the road.
 No drinking water is available along this road, so be sure to take some with you.